 Media and Entertainment

-• (76) Improving service reputation (ease of self-service, installation and repair scheduling, complaint handling)
+- Empowering customer service teams to improve service reputation (ease of self-service, installation and repair scheduling, complaint handling) by designing intuitive, customer-centered systems that enable fast, seamless, and empathetic interactions.

-• (78) Enabling venue management excellence and revenue optimization through optimized traffic flows and seating options
+- Helping venue managers enable venue management excellence and revenue optimization through optimized traffic flows and seating options by designing user-focused layouts and systems that enhance the guest experience while maximizing capacity and profitability.

 Industry #15